jeredw/eniac-chess/README.md

 To test the chess engine, do `python asm_test.py`.
 This will assemble `asm/movegen_test.asm`,`asm/move_test.asm` and `asm/chess.asm` to test move generation, move execution, and move search respectively.

-## Documentation
-In many ways the core of this project is the modern virtual machine we built on top of ENIAC's ill-suited hardware.
-For an introduction to the EASM patch assembler and the programming techniques used -- some modern, some borrowed from 1946 -- see [Programming the ENIAC with EASM](https://github.com/jeredw/eniac-chess/blob/master/easm.md)